-In most cases faculty, in their role as Instructor of Record, are responsible for assigning grades; therefore, it is important to have a discussion with the faculty member about how they would like you to define student participation if it is graded.
-Make suggestions if you feel that the participation part of the grade should be broadened to include more than speaking in class.
+In most cases the instructor of record is responsible for assigning grades; therefore, it is important to have a discussion with them about how they would like you to define and grade student participation.
+Make suggestions if you feel that their definition of participation should be broadened in any way.

-[1] Encouraging and Affirming Diverse Forms of Class Participation by Paul Dosh, former GSI.
+[1] Encouraging and Affirming Diverse Forms of Class Participation (http://gsi.berkeley.edu/doshp-2000/) by Paul Dosh, former GSI.
 His essay won a GSI Teaching Effectiveness Award.

-Give Input to Your Instructor of Record and Fellow GSIs (Page 26 of 31)
+Give Input to Your Instructor of Record and Fellow GSIs (Page 25 of 30)

-If you receive feedback from students that something in the course has struck them as exclusionary or discriminatory, bring their concern to the attention of your fellow GSIs and the Instructor of Record.
-If you or your students believe that relevant perspectives are missing from the course, bring that feedback also to the attention of the instructional team.
+If students let you know that they experienced something in the course as exclusionary or discriminatory, bring their concern to the attention of your fellow GSIs and the instructor of record.
+In addition, if you or your students believe that relevant perspectives are missing from the course, tell the instructional team.

-If you have the opportunity to give input on course policies, readings, assignments, or essay and exam questions, be mindful to suggest language, policies, readings, questions, and examples that reflect a variety of perspectives and do not discriminate against any particular group.
+If you have the opportunity to give input on course policies, readings, assignments, or essay and exam questions, suggest language, policies, readings, questions, and examples that reflect a variety of perspectives and do not discriminate against any group.

-Relevant Policies and Laws (Page 27 of 31)
+Relevant Policies and Laws (Page 26 of 30)

-Now that you are familiar with creating an inclusive learning environment, we will briefly introduce policies and laws that were written to respond to and combat historically experienced discrimination based on physical ability/disability, gender, or sexual orientation, and racial, ethnic, religious, linguistic, generational, or national affiliations.
+Now that you are familiar with creating an inclusive learning environment, we will briefly introduce policies and laws that were written to respond to and combat historical discrimination based on physical dis/ability, gender, sexual orientation, and racial, ethnic, religious, linguistic, generational, or national affiliations.